MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/build-a-distributed-environment-for-windows-10-deployment.md

     4. Memory: 2048 MB
     5. Hard disk: 60 GB (dynamic disk)
     6. Install an operating system from a network-based installation server
 2. Start the PC0006 virtual machine, and press **Enter** to start the Pre-Boot Execution Environment (PXE) boot.
-The machine will now load the Windows PE boot image from the WDS server.
+The VM will now load the Windows PE boot image from the WDS server.

- >[!TIP]
- >If you are prompted to specify a deployment share when there is no deployment share specified under the **[Default]** section in Bootstrap.ini, this can occur because

 3. After Windows Preinstallation Environment (Windows PE) has booted, complete the Windows Deployment Wizard using the following settings:
-    1. Password: pass@word1
-    2. Select a task sequence to execute on this computer:
-        1. Windows 10 Enterprise x64 RTM Custom Image
+    1. Select a task sequence to execute on this computer: Windows 10 Enterprise x64 RTM Custom Image
     2. Computer Name: PC0006
-        3. Applications: Select the Install - Adobe Reader XI - x86 application
+    3. Applications: Select the Install - Adobe Reader
-4. The setup will now start and do the following:
+4. Setup will now start and perform the following:
     1. Install the Windows 10 Enterprise operating system.
     2. Install applications.
-    3. Update the operating system via your local Windows Server Update Services (WSUS) server.
+    3. Update the operating system using your local Windows Server Update Services (WSUS) server.

 ## Related topics